relizaio/rearm-cli/README.md

 - **-i** - flag for api id which can be either api id for this component or organization-wide read API (required).
 - **-k** - flag for api key which can be either api key for this component or organization-wide read API (required).
 - **--component** - flag to denote UUID of specific Component or Product, UUID must be obtained from [ReARM](https://relizahub.com) (optional if component api key is used, otherwise required).
   - **--product** - flag to denote UUID of Product which packages Component or Product for which we inquiry about its version via --component flag, UUID must be obtained from [ReARM](https://relizahub.com) (optional).
   - **--branch** - flag to denote required branch of chosen Component or Product (optional, if not supplied settings from ReARM UI are used).
   - **--lifecycle** - Lifecycle of the last known release to return, default is 'ASSEMBLED' (optional, can be - [CANCELLED, REJECTED, PENDING, DRAFT, ASSEMBLED, GENERAL_AVAILABILITY, END_OF_SUPPORT]).
 Will include all higher level lifecycles, i.e. if set to CANCELLED, will return releases in any lifecycle.
+  - **--env** - Environment to obtain approvals details from (optional).
+  - **--operator** - Match operator for a list of approvals, 'AND' or 'OR', default is 'AND' (optional).
+  - **--approvalentry** - Approval entry names or IDs (optional, multiple allowed).
+  - **--approvalstate** - Approval states corresponding to approval entries, can be 'APPROVED', 'DISAPPROVED' or 'UNSET' (optional, multiple allowed, required if approval entries are present).

 ## 5. Use Case: Persist ReARM Credentials in a Config File